rOY369/Docs/work/IoT/sustainable_software_architecture.md

 	- Up-front design approach in software development
 - **Context** :
 	- Describe the forces at play probably in tension
-	- Every now and then, we realise that the quality of our software does not meet the quality standards.
-In order to create a modular, adaptable, clean and
+	- Every now and then, we realise that the quality of our software does not meet the standards.
+In order to create a modular, adaptable, clean and robust system we need to change the way we approach development.
+We need to adapt and switch to more disciple

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Nzk0NTExODQsNDk3ODE4ODEwXX0=
+eyJoaXN0b3J5IjpbMTg1MTIzMzIxOCw0OTc4MTg4MTBdfQ==
 -->